docsforadobe/after-effects-scripting-guide/docs/propertybase.rst

 **Description**

 Removes this property from its parent group.
-If this is a property group, it removes the child properties as well.This method is valid only for children of indexed groups; if it is not, or if the index value is not valid, the method generates an exception and displays an error.
+If this is a property group, it removes the child properties as well.
+This method is valid only for children of indexed groups; if it is not, or if the index value is not valid, the method generates an exception and displays an error.
 (An indexed group has the type ``PropertyType.INDEXED_GROUP``; see :ref:`PropertyBase.propertyType`.)
 This method can be called on a text animation property (that is, any animator that has been set to a text layer).

 **Parameters**